-Mortgage loans held for sale ("HFS") are carried at fair value under the fair value option with changes in fair value recorded in mortgage banking revenues on the consolidated statements of income.
-The fair value of mortgage loans held for sale committed to investors is calculated using observable market information such as the investor commitment, assignment of trade (AOT) or other mandatory delivery commitment prices.
-The Company bases loans committed to Agency investors based on the Agency's quoted mortgage backed security (MBS) prices.
+Mortgage loans held for sale ("HFS") are carried at fair value under the fair value option with changes in fair value recorded in mortgage banking revenues on the Consolidated Statements of Income.
+The fair value of mortgage loans held for sale committed to investors is calculated using observable market information such as the investor commitment, assignment of trade or other mandatory delivery commitment prices.
+The Company bases loans committed to Federal National Mortgage Association ("FNMA"), Government National Mortgage Association ("GNMA"), and Federal Home Loan Mortgage Corporation ("FHLMC") ("Agency") investors based on the Agency's quoted mortgage backed security ("MBS") prices.
 The fair value of mortgage loans held for sale not committed to investors is based on quoted best execution secondary market prices.
-If no such quoted price exists, the fair value is determined using quoted prices for a similar asset or assets, such as MBS prices, adjusted for the specific attributes of that loan, which would be used by other market participants
+If no such quoted price exists, the fair value is determined using quoted prices for a similar asset or assets, such as MBS prices, adjusted for the specific attributes of that loan, which would be used by other market participants.

-Gains and losses from the sale of mortgage loans held for sale are recognized based upon the difference between the sales proceeds and carrying value of the related loans upon sale and are recorded in mortgage banking revenues on the consolidated statements of income.
+Gains and losses from the sale of mortgage loans held for sale are recognized based upon the difference between the sales proceeds and carrying value of the related loans upon sale and are recorded in mortgage banking revenues on the Consolidated Statements of Income.
 Sales proceeds reflect the cash received from investors through the sale of the loan and servicing release premium.
-If the related mortgage loan is sold servicing retained, the MSR addition is recorded in mortgage banking revenues on the consolidated statements of income.
+If the related mortgage loan is sold with servicing retained, the MSR addition is recorded in mortgage banking revenues on the Consolidated Statements of Income.
 Mortgage banking revenues also includes the unrealized gains and losses associated with the changes in the fair value of mortgage loans held for sale, and the realized and unrealized gains and losses from derivative instruments.

 Mortgage loans held for sale are considered sold when the Company surrenders control over the financial assets.
-Control is considered to have been surrendered when the transferred assets have been isolated from the Company, beyond the reach of the Company and its creditors; the purchaser obtains the right (free of conditions that constrain it from taking advantage of that right) to pledge or exchange the transferred assets; and the Company does not maintain effective control over the transferred assets through either an agreement that both entitles and obligates the Company to repurchase or redeem the transferred assets before their maturity or the ability to unilaterally cause the holder to return specific assets.
+Control is considered to have been surrendered when the transferred assets have been isolated from the Company, beyond the reach of the Company and its creditors; the purchaser obtains the right (free of conditions that constrain it from taking advantage of that right) to pledge or exchange the transferred assets; and the Company does not maintain effective control over the transferred assets before their maturity or the ability to unilaterally cause the holder to return specific assets.
 The Company typically considers the above criteria to have been met upon acceptance and receipt of sales proceeds from the purchaser.

-Government National Mortgage Association (GNMA) optional repurchase programs allow financial institutions to buy back individual delinquent mortgage loans that meet certain criteria from the securitized loan pool for which the institution provides servicing.
+Government National Mortgage Association ("GNMA") optional repurchase programs allow financial institutions to buy back individual delinquent mortgage loans that meet certain criteria from the securitized loan pool for which the institution provides servicing.
 At the servicer's option and without GNMA's prior authorization, the servicer may repurchase such a delinquent loan for an amount equal to 100 percent of the remaining principal balance of the loan.
-Under Financial Accounting Standards Board ("FASB") ASC Topic 860, "Transfers and Servicing," this buy-back option is considered a conditional option until the delinquency criteria are met, at which time the option becomes unconditional.
-When the Company is deemed to have regained effective control over these loans under the unconditional buy-back option, the loans can no longer be reported as sold and must be brought back onto the statement of financial condition, regardless of whether there is intent to exercise the buy-back option.
+Under FASB ASC Topic 860, "Transfers and Servicing," this buy-back option is considered a conditional option until the delinquency criteria are met, at which time the option becomes unconditional.
+When the Company is deemed to have regained effective control over these loans under the unconditional buy-back option, the loans can no longer be reported as sold and must be brought back onto the Consolidated Statement of Financial Condition, regardless of whether there is intent to exercise the buy-back option.
 These loans are reported in other assets with the offsetting liability being reported in other liabilities.